awsdocs/aws-greengrass-developer-guide/doc_source/create-lambda.md

        return
    ```

+1. Copy `greengrasssdk` to the `HelloWorld` folder that contains `greengrassHelloWorld.py`\.

-1. To create the `greengrassHelloWorld.py` Lambda function, you must package the `greengrassHelloWorld.py` file and the `greengrasssdk` folder into a compressed `.zip` file\.
-This is your Lambda function deployment package\.
-For this tutorial, name the package `hello_world_python_lambda.zip`:
+1. To create the Lambda function deployment package, save the `greengrassHelloWorld.py` file and the `greengrasssdk` folder to a compressed \.zip file named `hello_world_python_lambda.zip`\.
+The \.py file and SDK folder must be in the root of the directory\.
-![\[Screenshot showing greengrasssdk and greengrassHelloWorld.py compressed into the file hello_world_python_lambda.zip.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-019.png)
+![\[Screenshot showing zipped contents of hello_word_python_lambda.zip.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-017.png)

-   For UNIX\-like systems \(including the Mac terminal\), this can use the following command to package the file and folder:
+   For UNIX\-like systems \(including the Mac terminal\), you can use the following command to package the file and folder:

    ```
    sudo zip -r hello_world_python_lambda.zip greengrasssdk greengrassHelloWorld.py
    ```
 **Note**
 Depending on your distribution, you might need to install `zip` first \(for example, by running `sudo apt-get install zip`\)\.
-This installation command for your distribution might be different\.
+The installation command for your distribution might be different\.

    Now you're ready to create your Lambda function and upload the deployment package\.